aravasio/simworld/progress.md

 ## Open Questions / Next Steps
 - Decide on validation strategy for component rules (e.g., creature requires vitals).
-- Define walkability/solidity rules using tags or a dedicated component.
+- Define walkability/solidity rules using tags or a dedicated component (passability exists but is ad-hoc).
 - Decide render ordering for stacked actors (items vs. rocks vs. creatures).
-- Move mining into sim step with commands/mutations (remove debug key).
 - Strengthen FP guarantees by ensuring component maps are always copied on write.
 - Consider removing `let` state in `src/main.ts` in favor of functional pipelines.